btmoyers/wrangling-transcriptomics/episodes/03-trimming.md

 ## Multi-line commands

 Some of the commands we ran in this lesson are long!
-When typing a long command into your terminal, you can use the `\` character to separate code chunks onto separate lines.
+When typing a long command into your terminal or nano, you can use the `\` character to separate code chunks onto separate lines.
 This can make your code more readable.

 ::::::::::::::::::::::::::::::::::::::::::::::::::